Clear Spot: Production

 Beefheart's third album Trout Mask Replica established him as a critically acclaimed artist, but it sold poorly.
-For this album Beefheart wanted more commercial success – hence his decision to work with the respected team of producer Ted Templeman and engineer Donn Landee, who created hits for the Doobie Brothers and Van Morrison.
+For this album Beefheart wanted more commercial success—hence his decision to work with the respected team of producer Ted Templeman and engineer Donn Landee, who created hits for the Doobie Brothers and Van Morrison.
 Clear Spot gathers together much of the lyrical material that Beefheart had created or formulated at the beginning of The Spotlight Kid recordings.

 Bassist Roy Estrada, formerly with the Mothers of Invention and Little Feat, joined the band on this album and is credited as "Oréjon" (big ears) on the album's sleeve while noted session percussionist Milt Holland also contributed percussion.
-This is also the first studio album without longtime drummer John “Drumbo” French, with Art Tripp (alias Ed Marimba) now serving as sole drummer.
+This is also the first studio album without longtime drummer John “Drumbo” French, with another former Mothers of Invention member Art Tripp (alias Ed Marimba) now serving as sole drummer.

 Releases

 The original United States release of the album was in a specially-produced clear plastic sleeve.
 The title Clear Spot was embossed on the front, with the record clearly visible inside without a liner.
 This reflected the title: a clear cover with the black vinyl disc as a visible spot.
 The original concept was for the disc to be of clear vinyl, but this was abandoned due to financial constraints.
 The album did eventually see a clear vinyl release for its 50th anniversary reissue in 2022.

 The package also included a white card insert, with the band name and credits.
 For the UK this was a single weight card, but in the US issues this was back-to-back card with rounded corners at the bottom.
 The printed insert shows a photo of Beefheart and band members in the control center of the Planetarium of Griffith Park Observatory, Los Angeles, California.
 Griffith Park and the neighboring Los Angeles Zoo had inspired the young Beefheart (born Don Glen Vliet).

 For vinyl LP reissues a more traditional black-on-white printed sleeve was employed.

-On CD, the album is now available only as a "two for one" with its predecessor The Spotlight Kid, giving an overview of the work created when the band resided in Felton (near Santa Cruz, California) and Trinidad in Humboldt County.
+On CD, the album was issued on a single disc with its predecessor The Spotlight Kid, giving an overview of the work created when the band resided in Felton (near Santa Cruz, California) and Trinidad in Humboldt County.
 Separately, the two albums are only available as vinyl LP reissues.

-In 2015, Rhino Records remastered and re-released this album, along with The Spotlight Kid, The Spotlight Kid Outtakes, and Lick My Decals Off, Baby in a 4xCD compilation titled Sun Zoom Spark, rendering these albums available after being out-of-print for many years.
+In 2015, Rhino Records remastered and re-released this album, along with The Spotlight Kid, The Spotlight Kid Outtakes, and Lick My Decals Off, Baby in a 4xCD compilation titled Sun Zoom Spark, rendering these albums available after being out of print for many years.

-In 2022, a 2 x LP 50th anniversary edition of the album was released by Rhino Entertainment, for Record Store Day 2022.
-The second LP contains studio outtakes, alternate versions and previously unreleased instrumental rough mixes from the Clear Spot sessions.
+In 2022, a double LP 50th anniversary edition of the album was released by Rhino Entertainment, for Record Store Day 2022.
+The second LP contains studio outtakes, alternative versions and previously unreleased instrumental rough mixes from the Clear Spot sessions.